 In 2019, Google said that it ran a calculation on a quantum computer in just a few minutes that would take a classical computer 10,000 years to complete.
 A little over a year later, a team based in China took this a step further, claiming that it had performed a calculation in 200 seconds that would take an ordinary computer 2.5B years — 100 trillion times faster.

 “It looks like nothing is happening, nothing is happening, and then whoops, suddenly you’re in a different world.” — Hartmut Neven, Director, Google Quantum Artificial Intelligence lab

-Though these demonstrations don’t have practical use cases, they point to how quantum computers could dramatically change how we approach real-world problems like financial portfolio management, drug discovery, logistics, and much more.
+Though these demonstrations don’t reflect practical quantum computing use cases, they point to how quantum computers could dramatically change how we approach real-world problems like financial portfolio management, drug discovery, logistics, and much more.

-Propelled by the prospect of disrupting countless industries and quick-fire announcements of new advances, quantum computing is attracting more and more attention from players including big tech, startups, governments, and the media.
+Propelled by the prospect of disrupting countless industries and quick-fire announcements of new advances, quantum computing is attracting more and more attention from players outside of the worlds of quantum physics and computer science — including big tech, startups, governments, and the media.